 "Hi, I'm Julia Thompson.
 You must be my roommate."

 The older woman standing in the same room as her just stared at Julia incredulously.
 For a moment, Julia felt as if she was a kid being scolded again.
 This was college, and it was also her first year at the University of New York.
 She planned on getting through classes with little to no trouble at all.
-However, she wasn't sure what her roommate would be.
+However, she wasn't sure what her roommate would be like.
+She knew she could have been anyone, but Julia knew the moment they met she would have to somehow assert herself.

 Her roommate merely shrugged before setting down the suitcase she'd been holding, choosing the bed on the left side of the room.
 Julia watched her curiously, noticing how tense she was.
 Something told her that there was more to this roommate than meets the eye.